-I write what I hope are thought-provoking novels.
-I like to take a theme or an issue that intrigues me and create a story around that.
+I write what I hope are thought-provoking novels which question some of our western, capitalist assumptions, and explore some of our deepest human experiences.
 I suppose you could say my novels are existential in nature.
-And I hope that the stories and the characters I create are gripping as well.
-I love writing about modern women – interesting and complex women who are sometimes uncertain, who can feel vulnerable, who sometimes struggle, but who are nonetheless creating spaces in which they can fully express their strength as women.
+I like to take a theme or an issue that intrigues me and create a story around that – ambition, monogamy, loss, sexuality, mental health, spirituality, business ethics, community, friendship… I hope that the stories and the characters I create are gripping, personal and challenging.
+I love writing about modern, interesting and complex women who are sometimes uncertain, who can feel vulnerable, who sometimes struggle, but who are nonetheless creating spaces in which they can fully express their strength and their depth as women.

-In our pre-Covid days I loved travelling to literature festivals and events, doing book-signings, giving talks.
-One of my regular trips was to the Sivananda Ashram in Kerala, India where I run writers groups and workshops.
-I also loved hosting Paris and London based literary lunches and salons.
-One of the things I miss most during these confined times is the writers’ group I run for female prisoners at Style Prison in the UK.
-All that has of course, changed for the time being.
+In the past I loved travelling to literature festivals and events, doing book-signings, giving talks.
+One of my regular trips was to the Sivananda Ashram in Kerala, India where I ran writers’ groups and workshops.
+These days I live a much quieter life – deep rather than broad – and I rarely attend events.
+Only very occasionally can I be tempted out of my little corner of wilderness.
+I am the founder of two Paris and London based literary salons which are now run by my good friend and writer Ruth Druart.
+One of the things I haven’t given up in my quiet, country life is the creative writing group I run for female prisoners at Styal Prison in the UK.
+Other than that, I’m pretty much a hermit!

 Want to know more?